microsoft/windows-dev-box-setup-scripts/README.md

 ## How to run the scripts
 Links will be provided here in the readme<br/>
 Click the link and you'll see a prompt for boxstarter click once.
-CLick yes and the system setup will begin!
+Click yes and the system setup will begin!

 An example to try is click this should work for the dev_web script:<br/>
 http://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/Microsoft/windows-dev-box-setup-scripts/yodurrdev/dev_web.ps1?token=AK0OHm6nRJ0LtaB1wIFSqTAaqf4WiuuZks5a2uyewA%3D%3D